tailwindlabs/tailwindcss/docs/source/docs/border-radius.blade.md

     [
       '.rounded-t',
       "border-top-left-radius: .25rem;\nborder-top-right-radius: .25rem;",
-      "Apply a medium border radius to the top corners of an element.", ],
+      "Apply the default border radius to the top corners of an element.", ],
     [
       '.rounded-r',
       "border-top-right-radius: .25rem;\nborder-bottom-right-radius: .25rem;",
-      "Apply a medium border radius to the right corners of an element.", ],
+      "Apply the default border radius to the right corners of an element.", ],
     [
       '.rounded-b',
       "border-bottom-right-radius: .25rem;\nborder-bottom-left-radius: .25rem;",
-      "Apply a medium border radius to the bottom corners of an element.", ],
+      "Apply the default border radius to the bottom corners of an element.", ],
     [
       '.rounded-l',
       "border-top-left-radius: .25rem;\nborder-bottom-left-radius: .25rem;",
-      "Apply a medium border radius to the left corners of an element.", ],
+      "Apply the default border radius to the left corners of an element.", ],
     [
       '.rounded-t-lg',